Bolton School Senior Boys

 There are also athletics and tennis teams for all age groups, which include athletes from county and national training programmes.
 Badminton is also very popular with our U16 team reaching the national finals in 2012.
 Representative teams also participate in league competitions in badminton.
 Basketball and volleyball fixtures take place at various times of the year, normally coinciding with a block of PE lessons.

 The swimming team competes on a regular basis against other schools.
 In recent years they have been very successful and often remain unbeaten in the ten galas in which they compete.

 Water polo has developed into something of a specialty for the school, with many students achieving county and international representation up to and including full international level.
-Our u18, u15 and u13 sides are all currently the national Champions.
+Our u18, u15 and u13 sides have all been the national Champions.

 Indoor provision consists of a Sports Hall, which contains four badminton courts, cricket nets and a basketball court, as well as a 25-metre swimming pool.
 The gymnasium also houses a purpose-built climbing wall.
 In addition there is now a well equipped fitness room, where specific strength and conditioning sessions take place.

-The School is surrounded by 32 acres of land which provide five football and three rugby pitches, as well as cricket nets, three cricket pitches and seventeen tennis courts.
+The School is surrounded by 32 acres of land which provide a brand new hockey astro, five football and three rugby pitches, as well as cricket nets, three cricket pitches and seventeen tennis courts.
 All of these facilities are utilised in the physical education timetable provided weekly for each boy.

 The School offers a wide-ranging selection of sports tours both in the UK, and further afield.
 In recent years rugby has toured South Africa twice and cricket has been on several trips to the West Indies.
 Over the years football has built a strong relationship in Holland, resulting in a junior tour which takes place every two years.
 Senior football has also recently completed their pre-season training in Holland and have had a successful tour to Spain.